-5.4.9.9 Needs Assessment:
+4.4.7.9 Needs Assessment:

-The GLO conducted a local needs assessments.
-The local needs assessments and analysis of HUD/FEMA demographic IA data recommended the proportions of funding that should be set aside to benefit each LMI and non-LMI economic group.
+The GLO conducted a local needs assessment.
+The local needs assessment and analysis of HUD/FEMA demographic IA data recommended the proportions of funding that should be set aside to benefit each LMI and non-LMI economic group.
 The GLO in partnership with the University of Texas at Austin conducted a housing needs survey over the entire disaster impacted counties.
 The survey assessed remaining unmet housing needs resulting from Hurricane Harvey.
 The needs assessment determined the activities to be offered, the demographics to receive concentrated attention, identify disabled, "special needs," and vulnerable populations, and target areas to be served.
-The needs assessments also included an assessment of the types of public services activities that may be needed to complement the program, such as housing counseling, legal counseling, job training, mental health, and general health services.
-The needs assessments set goals within the income brackets similar to the housing damage sustained within the impacted areas.
+The needs assessment also included an assessment of the types of public services activities that may be needed to complement the program, such as housing counseling, legal counseling, job training, mental health, and general health services.
+The needs assessment set goals within the income brackets similar to the housing damage sustained within the impacted areas.
 Deviations from goals will be evaluated by the GLO before the Program may move forward.

-5.4.9.10 Risk Assessment:
+4.4.7.10 Risk Assessment: